Tax haven

 Developments since the early 21st century have substantially reduced the ability of individuals or corporations to use tax havens for tax evasion (illegal non-payment of taxes owed).
-These include the end of banking secrecy in many jurisdictions including Switzerland following the passing of the US Foreign Account Tax Compliance Act and the adoption by most countries, including typical tax havens, of the Common Reporting Standard (CRS) – a multilateral automatic taxpayer data exchange agreement initiated by the OECD.
+These include the end of banking secrecy in many jurisdictions including Switzerland following the passing of the US Foreign Account Tax Compliance Act and the adoption by most countries, including typical tax havens, of the Common Reporting Standard (CRS) – a multilateral automatic taxpayer data exchange agreement initiated by the Organisation for Economic Co-operation and Development (OECD).
 CRS countries require banks and other entities to identify the residence of account holders, beneficial owners of corporate entities and record yearly account balances and communicate such information to local tax agencies, which will report back to tax agencies where account holders or beneficial owners of corporations reside.
-CRS intends to end offshore financial secrecy and tax evasion giving tax agencies knowledge to tax offshore income and assets.
+CRS was intended to end offshore financial secrecy and tax evasion giving tax agencies knowledge to tax offshore income and assets.
 However, huge and complex corporations, like multinationals, can still shift profits to corporate tax havens using intricate schemes.

 Traditional tax havens, like Jersey, are open to zero rates of taxation, and as a consequence, they have few bilateral tax treaties.
 Modern corporate tax havens have non-zero official (or "headline") rates of taxation and high levels of OECD compliance, and thus have large networks of bilateral tax treaties.
 However, their base erosion and profit shifting (BEPS) tools—such as ample opportunities to render income exempt from tax, for instance—enable corporations and non-domiciled investors to achieve de facto tax rates closer to zero, not just in the haven but in all countries with which the haven has tax treaties; thereby putting them on tax haven lists.
 According to modern studies, the include corporate-focused havens like the Netherlands, Singapore, the Republic of Ireland, and the United Kingdom; while Luxembourg, Hong Kong, the Cayman Islands, Bermuda, the British Virgin Islands, and Switzerland feature as both major traditional tax havens and major corporate tax havens.
 Corporate tax havens often serve as "conduits" to traditional tax havens.

 The use of tax havens results in a loss of tax revenues to countries that are not tax havens.
-Estimates of the of taxes avoided vary, but the most credible have a range of US$100-250 billion per annum.
+Estimates of the of taxes avoided vary, but the most credible have a range of US$100–250 billion per annum.
 In addition, capital held in tax havens can permanently leave the tax base (base erosion).
-Estimates of capital held in tax havens also vary: the most credible estimates are between US$7-10 trillion (up to 10% of global assets).
+Estimates of capital held in tax havens also vary: the most credible estimates are between US$7–10 trillion (up to 10% of global assets).
 The harm of traditional and corporate tax havens has been particularly noted in developing nations, where tax revenues are needed to build infrastructure.